i05nagai/memorandum/language/english.md

     * something that is very annoying or not convenient
 * cut glass
     * glass with a decorative pattern cut into the surface
+* cut into something
+    * If an activity cuts into a period of time, it fills part of it, often a large part of it
+        * I don't like doing the shopping on Saturday afternoon because it cuts into my weekend.
+    * to make something less or smaller
+        * High costs cut into profit margins.
 * mosey
     * to walk or go slowly, usually without a special purpose
     * I'll just mosey down to the beach for a while